NicodemusGurion/nicodemusgurion.github.io/islam/04-obvious-fraud.md

 ---

-As most liars and cult leaders, Muhammad could not keep his lies straight, and many of the things he said made it obvious that he was defrauding people.
+As most liars and cult leaders, Muhammad could not keep his lies straight, and many of the things he said made it obvious that he was just using Allah as an excuse to defraud people and get personal benefits.
 Here are some examples.

-# Allah pampers Muhammad {#allah-serves-muhammad}
+# Allah serves Muhammad {#allah-serves-muhammad}

 [Sahih al Bukhari 4788](https://sunnah.com/bukhari:4788)